-Seriously, what’s a birthday without some cupcakes?
+Seriously, what’s a birthday without some cupcakes, and in this case, eggnog cupcakes!?

 I hope everyone is prepped and ready for Christmas day and enjoying some quality time today.
 Or at least you are calming things down and will be able to relax by tonight.
 I have a bit of festive work, then some holiday party-ness and a long over due Christmas Eve dinner with my family.
 Then I will tuck myself in tight and await a visit from Santa.